xiaoy110/Blog/_posts/2018-04-02-prometheus+consul auto discover.md

     labels:
       SERVICE_TAGS: "production,scraped"
 ~~~
-Note it weil be error if without cap_add
+Note it will be error if without cap_add

 visit ip:9090
 - if you're ues prometheus.yaml it would be show all servers